AlexanderJuestel/pyheatdemand/docs/source/heatdemand.rst

 Creating Global Mask
 ~~~~~~~~~~~~~~~~~~~~~

-Depending on the scale of the heat demand map (regional or national), a global `polygon <https://shapely.readthedocs.io/en/stable/reference/shapely.Polygon.html>`_ mask is created from provided administrative boundaries with a cell size of
+Depending on the scale of the heat demand map (local, regional, national, or even transnational), a global `polygon <https://shapely.readthedocs.io/en/stable/reference/shapely.Polygon.html>`_ mask is created from provided administrative boundaries with a cell size of
 10 km by 10 km, for instance, and the target `coordinate reference system <https://docs.qgis.org/3.28/en/docs/gentle_gis_introduction/coordinate_reference_systems.html>`_.
 This mask is used to divide the study area into smaller chunks for a more reliable processing
 as only data within each mask will be processed separately.
 If necessary, the global mask will be cropped to the extent of the